Look History in the Eye! King Henry VII Reconstructed from Death Mask

 An Irish artist has brought King Henry VII of England back to life in a high-tech historical photography project.
 Looking deeply into the photo-realistic eyes of the famous English king, the observer’s mind is free to wander into the historical world of the legendary warrior-king, who with what is recorded as an “embarrassingly slender” claim to the throne, took it by sheer force and determination and went on to change the entire socio-political landscape of England.

-One of the most turbulent, therefore the most dramatized, periods of English history was during the Tudor monarchy of the late 15 th and 16 th centuries, and perhaps most remembered are figures such as Elizabeth and Henry VIII , not to mention his harem of wives, but less talked about is the founder of the dynasty, his father, Henry Tudor, who became King Henry VII of England.
+One of the most turbulent, therefore the most dramatized, periods of English history was during the Tudor monarchy of the late 15 th and 16 th centuries, and perhaps most remembered are figures such as Elizabeth and Henry VIII, not to mention his harem of wives, but less talked about is the founder of the dynasty, his father, Henry Tudor, who became King Henry VII of England.

 As a 14-year-old boy, Henry became the strongest Lancastrian claimant to the English throne, even though Historians say his claim was exceptionally weak, and as such he fled England to the relative safety of Burgundy in France.
-During his time in exile, the Wars of the Roses raged in England between supporters of the child king to be, and armies of the Yorkist Edward IV .
+During his time in exile, the Wars of the Roses raged in England between supporters of the child king to be, and armies of the Yorkist Edward IV.

-A young Henry VII (public domain)
+A young Henry VII (Public Domain)

 In 1485, Henry set sail from Burgundy to his homeland of Wales where he joined his army who had landed at Mill Bay on the Pembrokeshire coast on 7 th August.
 They marched inland gathering support as they closed upon London and on 22nd August 1485 AD, at Bosworth, a small market town in Leicestershire, Henry defeated an army of rival forces and was crowned Henry VII of England, after his victory on the battlefield he immediately marched for London to sit upon his throne, where he would remain for 24 years.

 Henry died of tuberculosis on 21 April 1509 AD.
-His death mask, from which Matt’s reconstruction has been made, was produced to form part of the funeral effigy which would have lain on top of Henry’s casket when it was transported to Westminster Abbey in London for burial.
+His death mask, from which Matt’s reconstruction was made, was produced to form part of the funeral effigy which would have lain on top of Henry’s casket when it was transported to Westminster Abbey in London for burial.
 Unsurprisingly, Henry’s death mask shows him as gaunt and ill-looking.

 Photographing Lowly Cowboys, Warrior Kings and Ancient Egyptian Royalty